Opentrons/opentrons/api/docs/source/v2/new_labware.rst

 Specifying Position Within Wells
 ********************************

-The functions listed above (in the :ref:`new-well-access` section) return objects (or lists, lists of lists, dictionaries, or dictionaries of lists of objects) representing wells.
+The functions above (in the :ref:`new-well-access` section) return objects or list representing wells.
 These are :py:class:`opentrons.protocol_api.labware.Well` objects.
-Similar to the :py:class:`.Labware` objects, you'll never create one of these directly - only handle them as the return values of various methods.
+Similar to the :py:class:`.Labware` objects, handle them as the return values of various methods.
 :py:class:`.Well` objects have some useful methods on them, however, which allow you to more closely specify the location to which the robot should move *inside* a given well.